infojam-james/Test-Cases/Investigations/Reviewing-an-Investigation/investigations-9.md

 >**YorSafety: Investigation questions completed - awaiting review**

->You have completed all mandatory investigation questions.
+>Thank you for completing all the mandatory investigation questions.
 The case is now under review with the Health & Safety Team.
 You will be notified by email if you are required to amend any of the details you have entered.
+If no amendments are required the Senior Accountable Person (e.g. AD/Head Teacher) will be contacted to authorise the investigation and associated action plan.

 ##Concurrent Expected Results